 Submission Requirements Overview

-- Complete a brief self-assessment of your current competencies in the micro-credential area;
+- Complete a brief, online self-assessment of your current competencies in the micro-credential area

-- provide a listing of recent, relevant professional development experiences in which you have participated related to the micro-credential area;
+- Provide a CV or resume and a list of recent, relevant professional development experiences in which you have participated related to the micro-credential area

 - Emerging or early career community engagement professionals (CEPs): A video presentation on higher education community engagement